getodk/build/BUILDING.md

 #### Latest official images
-The file `docker-compose.yml` will deploy the latest tagged images from ghcr.io, which are built and pushed whenever a new Git tag is pushed to GitHub.
+The file `docker-compose.yml` will deploy the latest tagged images from ghcr.io, which are built and pushed whenever a new Git tag beginning with `v` is pushed to GitHub.
 Maintainers will use this option to deploy ODK Build to a staging or production server.

 ```